 Us: Is surety a word?

 Carla: Yeah, it’s a word.
 At least, I think it’s a real word.
 Sharety is what you have when people with lots of money share it with folks like me that got no money at all.
-I mean, I tried to get a job and all after high school, but wasn’t nobody hiring around town that I could find.
+I mean, I tried to get a job and all after high school but wasn’t anybody hiring around town that I could find.
 So it’s a good thing that my grampa has lots of sharety, and he helps me out now and then.